sanshxx/DentOS/DEMO_CREDENTIALS.md

-# Dental CRM - Demo Credentials
+# DentOS - Demo Credentials

 ## Introduction

-This document provides demo login credentials for each role in the Dental CRM system.
+This document provides demo login credentials for each role in the DentOS system.
 These credentials can be used to explore the system's role-based access control (RBAC) features and understand how different user types interact with the application.

 ## Available Roles

-The Dental CRM system implements the following roles with different permission levels:
+The DentOS system implements the following roles with different permission levels:

 1. **Admin**: Full access to all features and settings
 2. **Manager**: Access to most features except sensitive administrative functions